flaxsearch/flaxcode/flax_basic/docs/reference.rst

 This page is accessed from the **Advanced Search** link in the top menu.
-It is similar to the basic search page (the main search box will still match all words entered) but adds three new optional fields to the search.
+It is similar to the basic search page (the main search box will still match all words entered) but adds several new optional fields to the search.
 These can be used together or alone:

     :Exact Phrase: matches text exactly as entered.
     :Without the words: excludes any words entered here from the results.
+    :Filename words: if any words are entered here, results will be restricted to files with filenames contained those words.
     :Formats: if any of the formats are selected, results will be restricted to files with those formats.
+    :Sort by: this dropdown box changes the order of results shown, from Relevance order to Date order

 Searching with Syntax
 ---------------------